This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Endometrial ablation (EA) is a procedure to destroy the endometrium (lining of your uterus).
-You may need EA if you have heavy or abnormal vaginal bleeding.
+Endometrial ablation is a procedure to remove the endometrium (lining of your uterus).
+You may need this procedure if you have heavy or abnormal vaginal bleeding.

 - You feel lightheaded, short of breath, and have chest pain.